Today's Calgary Herald

 News from Mom:Mom played at Carnegie Hall in New York City with the Cappy Smart Band, in June of 2009.
 I'm extremely proud of her.

-Ron is still the President of the Burma Star Association, which is an association of veterans who fought the Second World War in Burma.
+At the time of his death, he was still the President of the Burma Star Association, which is an association of veterans who fought the Second World War in Burma.
 The Burma Star Division, also known as the 14th Army, fought in the Far East from December 1942 until August of 1945.Although the 14th Army numbered over one million soldiers, and was the largest Commonwealth army in all of history, it is only now that history books are beginning to be written about its exploits in battle.

 For more information, go to the Burma Star Historical Notes home page.Click on the link to access the notes.